Segurad/AtlasMC/README.md

+(In Developement)

 # AtlasMC

-AtlasMC is a new generation of Minecraft Server Software<br>
+AtlasMC is a new Minecraft Server Software<br>
 It is designed to run Multiple Serverinstances in one JVM using Multithreading<br>
 !!! <u>AtlasMC is <b>NOT</b> designed to give a Vanilla experience</u> !!!

-# Difference to BukkitAPI for Developers

-The AtlasMC API is mostly like the Bukkit API but it does not provide support for Bukkit Plugins<br>
-Things like Material and EntityType are no longer enums and will return a lowercase name instead of a uppercase one

 # Thanks to

-- Mojang
+- Mojang for making this great game
-- MinecraftDevs (wiki.vg)
+- #mcdevs for documenting the protocol and useful snippets
-- Bukkit
+- Bukkit project for creating and improving a great API
-- Oracle
+- Oracle for creating the language
-- Netty
+- Netty project for creating a great network library
-- Eclipse
-- CraftUnion